Jonny Quest vs. The Cyber Insects: Production

 The film is produced in association with Hanna-Barbera's overseas subsidiary, Fil-Cartoons in Manila, Philippines, with the animation work being handled by production executive Bill Dennis and overseas animation director Chris Cuddington, a former animator from Hanna-Barbera's defunct Australian studio in Sydney, New South Wales.

 Home media

 On March 19, 1996, Turner Home Entertainment released the film on VHS in the Cartoon Network Video line.

-On August 9, 2011, Warner Home Video released Jonny Quest versus The Cyber Insects on DVD in region 1 via their Warner Archive Collection.
+On August 9, 2011, Warner Home Video released Jonny Quest vs. The Cyber Insects on DVD in region 1 via their Warner Archive Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and only in the U.S.

 The film was released on Blu-ray on September 24, 2024 as part of a double feature with Jonny's Golden Quest.